actframework/act-doc/cn/configuration.md

 Configure the authority provider for CLI over http access.
 The specified value should be a class name of `act.cli.CliOverHttpAuthority` implementation.

-Default value: `CliOverHttpAuthority.AllowAll` which allows any request sent through.
+默认值: `CliOverHttpAuthority.AllowAll` which allows any request sent through.

 #### [cli_over_http_port]cli_over_http.port